onaio/fhir-web/README.md

 HL7 Fast Healthcare Interoperability Resources (`FHIR`), is a standard to enable quick and efficient representation and exchange of health care data, including clinical and administrative data, by digital health systems.

-## What is OpenSRP FHIR Core
+## What is OpenSRP

-OpenSRP FHIR Core is a Kotlin application for delivering offline-capable, mobile-first healthcare project implementations from local community to national and international scale using FHIR and the WHO Smart Guidelines on Android.
+OpenSRP is a Kotlin application for delivering offline-capable, mobile-first healthcare project implementations from local community to national and international scale using FHIR and the WHO Smart Guidelines on Android.

 ## Project Architecture

 <!-- We need an architecture diagram here -->

-OpenSRP FHIR Web consumes FHIR resources from the[ OpenSRP HAPI FHIR server](https://github.com/opensrp/hapi-fhir-jpaserver-starter).
-Both OpenSRP FHIR Web and OpenSRP HAPI FHIR server use a [Keycloak Server](https://hub.docker.com/r/onaio/keycloak) for authentication (Oauth 2.0).
-On top of the React Js web application, there is a tiny [Express JS Server](https://github.com/onaio/express-server) that is bundled together with OpenSRP FHIR Web that handles both authentication and serving the compiled FHIR Web files.
-For All Intents and Purposes, both the Express and the React Js apps are bundled together and collectively referred to as the OpenSRP FHIR Web.
+fhir-web consumes FHIR resources from the[ OpenSRP HAPI FHIR server](https://github.com/opensrp/hapi-fhir-jpaserver-starter).
+Both fhir-web and the HAPI FHIR server use a [Keycloak Server](https://hub.docker.com/r/onaio/keycloak) for authentication (Oauth 2.0).
+On top of the React JS web application, there is a tiny [Express JS Server](https://github.com/onaio/express-server) that is bundled together with fhir-web that handles both authentication and serving the compiled fhir-web files.
+For All Intents and Purposes, both the Express and the React JS apps are bundled together and collectively referred to as the fhir-web.

 ## Repository Setup